maxandersen/adventofcode-2025/readme.md

 - Day 1: 100% (Perfect run—AI did all the work!)
 - Day 2: 100% (No hints needed—AI solved both parts solo!)
+- Day 3: 100% (Did have to tell it not to choose python...)